queicherius/gw2api-client/README.md

 ### Extending

 You can extend or overwrite the API client with your own endpoints if you wish so.
-The only thing that is required, is an extension of `AbstractEndpoint` to provide all the logic for pagination, bulk, localization etc.
+The only thing that is required, is an extension of `AbstractEndpoint` to provide all the logic for pagination, bulk, localisation, caching etc.

 If you need more specific ways to handle data then the previously defined ones, take a look at how the existing endpoints handle these cases (e.g. in `/src/endpoints/recipes.js`)